prsolans/box-base-demo/README.md

 # Box Base Demo
 ## Set up and installation for local web application with some integrated Box parts.

+IMPORTANT: This framework is intended solely for local testing and demonstration purposes.
+This is not intended for production work.

 *Prequisites*
 * A text editor - I'd recommend VSCode [https://code.visualstudio.com/] or Sublime Text [https://www.sublimetext.com/3]
 * Some familiarity with (or willingness to learn about) Terminal